Calliari/docker-containers/README.md

 # For using it you do

+This command is for ubuntu if you are haveing permissions errors
 ```
 sudo -i
 ```